 Unfortunately, although the law may officially prohibit workplace harassment, it still occurs.
 New research has shed light on a surprising reason it may also be more common during certain times of year than others: the weather.

-Harvard Doctoral Student Identifies Link Between High Temperatures and Workplace Harassment
+Harvard Doctoral Student Identifies Link Between High Temperatures And Workplace Harassment

 Ayushi Narayan is a Harvard doctoral student and author of a paper recently published in Proceedings of the National Academy of Sciences.
 For this paper, she examined upwards of 800,000 U.S. Postal Service workplace harassment and discrimination complaints filed with the Equal Employment Opportunity Office between 2004 and 2019.
 She then compared when the incidents in question occurred with the weather conditions on those days.